c49nu5/tmlink-dotnet-api/README.md

 The **Cygnus 1 Ex** is an Instrinsically Safe UTG certified for ATEX and IECEx.

+## The TM-Link .NET API NuGet Package
+The TM-Link .NET API is available as a NuGet package, just add https://nuget.pkg.github.com/c49nu5/index.json as source.

 ## TM-Link .NET API
 The API assumes that your code is using Microsoft.Extensions.DependencyInjection, you can register the TM-Link API services in your application's service collection as follows:
 ``` C#